jonathanhliu21/COM-Server/docs/server/server-api.md

 ## Endpoints from RestApiHandler

-These endpoints cannot be used in any case with the `RestApiHandler`.
+These endpoints cannot be used in any case with the `RestApiHandler`, even if `has_register_recall` is False.
 If they are defined again by the user, it will raise `com_server.EndpointExistsException`.

+These endpoints will not apply if `has_register_recall` is False, and the response will be a `404 Not Found`.

 ```txt
 /register